GreenVeggi/Thoth/pages/variable.md

 - Characteristic or attribute of an individual or an organisation that can be measured or observed and that varies among the people or organisation being studied.
-A variable typically will vary in two or more categories or on a continuum of scores, and it can be measured.
+A variable typically will vary in two or more categories or on a continuum of scores, and it can be measured. #definition
+	- Forsyth, D. R. (2019).
+Group dynamics (Seventh edition).
+Cengage.